New Year, New Goals: 7 Common Financial Resolutions and How to Achieve Them

 7. I Will Eat Healthier, Work Out More and Lose Weight

-To earn money back on your healthy grocery purchases, try using an app like Ibotta, which offers rebates on staples like milk, bread and eggs.
+To earn money back on your healthy grocery purchases, try using an app like Ibotta, which offers rebates on produce and organic products.

-Need a little inspiration to work out?
+Now, let’s get to the physical fitness part of this.
 The promise of extra cash in your pocket might help you stick to your plan to go to the gym or head out for a walk.

 The Bottom Line

-Sticking to your new year’s resolution isn’t always easy — if it was, more than 8% of people would achieve theirs.
+Sticking to your new year’s resolution isn’t always easy.
+If it was, you’d hear more people bragging about their accomplishments come Dec.
+31.

-Make 2017 the year you keep your resolution by choosing a meaningful, tangible goal, making it specific, and sharing it with others who can help keep you accountable.
+But you can make 2018 the year you keep your resolution by choosing a meaningful, tangible goal, making it specific and sharing it with others who can help keep you accountable.